amplitude/amplitude-docs/content/collections/funnel-analysis/en/funnel-analysis-how-amplitude-computes-conversions.md

 title: "How Amplitude computes conversions through funnels"
 source: "https://help.amplitude.com/hc/en-us/articles/4448893756315-How-Amplitude-computes-conversions-through-funnels"
 id: 4eda9c61-73d1-425a-a28a-5f15b8fb0356
+this_article_will_help_you:
+  - 'Familiarize yourself with conversion computations using funnels'
+  - 'Identify key differences between Funnel and Event Segmentation charts'
 ---

-#### This article will help you:

-* Familiarize yourself with conversion computations using funnels
-* Identify key differences between Funnel and Event Segmentation charts
+Identify key differences between Funnel and Event Segmentation charts

 When calculating conversion for a funnel in which users can complete the steps more than once, Amplitude will bucket each user based on the values tied to the **first** occurrence of each event.